 Visitation rights and child support rights are addressed separately from conservatorship (child custody).
 In other words, they are not linked.
 If your custody rights are being violated, you must still respect any visitation and child support orders as they currently exist.
 Failure to do so could result in a finding of contempt by the court, making it more difficult for you to obtain modification of custody.

-Contact Helene Parker & Associates, L.L.C. today to schedule a free 30 minute consultation with Lewisville child custody attorney Helene Parker about seeking modification or enforcement of your conservatorship (child custody) order.
-We serve clients in Denton, Carrollton, Corinth, Pilot Point, Aubrey, Oak Point, Lewisville, The Colony, Flower Mound, and surrounding areas.
+Contact Helene Parker & Associates, L.L.C., today to schedule a free 30 minute consultation with Helene Parker about seeking or defending against a modification or enforcement of your conservatorship (child custody) order.
+We serve clients in Denton, Corinth, Little Elm, Sanger, Ponder, Cross Roads, Pilot Point, Oak Point, Frisco, Aubrey, Carrollton, Lewisville, Flower Mound, The Colony, and surrounding areas.